oorabona/meteor-yaac/README.md

 A new Meteor AutoForm-aware auto completion and tag handling widget !

-## What for ?
+## What's this ?

 Autocomplete fields and handle tokenization.
+My motivation is to find a Meteor only way to address this common question.
+You can see a demo [here](http://yaac.meteor.com).

 ## How to ?

+You can use this "widget" either within AutoForm or stand alone.
-Let's start with a SimpleSchema example.
+Let's review both, first with a SimpleSchema example.
 So imagine you need to autocomplete user names in some kind of input box..

+### SimpleSchema / AutoForm

 You define your schema somewhere appropriate: